muratk5n/thirdwave/en/README.md

 ---

-CENTO is a long-dead organization, formed to contain, you guessed it, Russia from its South, consisting of Iran, Iraq, Pakistan, TR.
+CENTO, now-defunct organization, was formed to contain, you guessed it, Russia from its South, consisting of Iran, Iraq, Pakistan, TR.
 Look at Britain, way the f--k over there in the West.

 [[-]](https://pbs.twimg.com/media/Fg_VVx8XwAAU1Nu?format=png&name=small)